Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - ✅    More DLL infos with pefile

-- DB conn (Tortoise!!) for stocking alerts and more.
 - Optimize fetching of services with _WMI Watcher_ or _psutil_
 - _Pretty_ print of strings in DLL View
-- Adding script to create a shitty malicious process
 - Creating rapport with pefile infos, a bit cryptic RN
-- Improve alerts for events.
-- Plugin System and _REPL_ for modifying system while running
-- _Hierplane_ for displaying tree

-## Current task:
-- Notification in UI if a potentially dangerous process begins

 ## Improving codebase
 - ✅    Centralize all three scores in one function to remove duplicates
+- ✅    Separate tests files, one for each file tested
 - Tests for utils functions
-- Separate tests files, one for each file tested

 ## What i want to learn